GfSE/SpecIF/documentation/06_SpecIF_Application_Guides.md

     "changedAt":"2020-05-23T20:06:54.000Z"
 }
 ```

-Please refer to the [tutorials](https://github.com/GfSE/SpecIF/tree/master/tutorials) for an explanation of SpecIF resources and statements with their respective classes.

 ### Transformation Code
 Here you may look at the current code of the [BPMN to SpecIF transformation](https://github.com/GfSE/BPMN-SpecIF-Bridge/blob/master/source/js/BPMN2SpecIF.js).